 Chapter 12: International Political Economy

 Just as the subfield of political sociology can be traced to the return of state-centric social science from the late 1960s onwards, the formation of international political economy (IPE) as a distinct field of study is also quite recent.
 As an analytical category, however, political economy has long been unstable.
 From William Petty to Adam Smith, 17th- and 18th-century political economy proffered a new science intended for the legislator to increase the fiscal resources of the state.
 Karl Marx subsequently published Volume One of Capital with the disapproving subtitle, ‘A Critique of Political Economy'.
-By ...
+By the late 19th century, the term was associated with the German historical ...